Temple Research Observatory (TRO) is currently located in Lexington, MO. TRO exists primarily to do science and promote astronomy.

 Temple 28 is one of the main instrument of TRO.
 It’s used to image Planetary Nebulae and dimmer variable stars.
 It is a Celestron 11″ CPC Schmidt-Cassegrain with a custom carbon fiber tube, Celestron Super Wedge and a SBIG ST-8e photometric mono CCD camera.
 Temple 28 is similar to the Wright 28 that was used for a number of years as one of the AAVSONET telescopes for the AAVSO.
 This is a quality instrument with quality components.

 Though the ST-8e camera has an internal guiding chip it is a lot easier to find a suitable guide star with an external guide scope.
-So several months ago I added an Orion ST-80 refractor and a set of rings to Temple 28.
-Since I use a homemade weight system it took awhile to figure out how to balance it.
+So an Orion ST-80 refractor was added.
+Temple 28 was extensively modified including rebalancing the tube for a camera before I got it.
+This made finding the proper balance very difficult.

 Temple 10 is configured with an Explore Scientific AR102 refractor.
 The inherent Chromatic Aberration is not much of an issue with this set up since it is almost exclusively used for photometry with narrow photometric filters.
 The mount is a Sirius mount with an Atlas Tripod.
 The tripod adds about 5 extra pounds of equipment carrying capacity.
-The AR102 Refractor is currently running every clear night giving wide field images of variable star fields.
-It was intended to be a grab and go scope but has become a goto imaging scope using an ATIK 414 mono camera.
+The AR102 Refractor is currently running doing wide field images of variable star fields.
+It was intended to be a grab and go scope but has become almost exclusively, a goto imaging scope using an ATIK 414 mono camera.

 The above is an image taken with AR102 and the ST-8e camera.
 It used an external guider and even though this image was done with a Sloan g filter, it has parts that are overexposed but is still pretty impressive for a 300 hundred dollar telescope!